cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 and so the suggestion is to use natural language in your query.
-For example, it's generally better to use the search terms **flu vaccine** instead of **vaccine flu**, since this is how we'd phrase the terms in English.
+For example, it's generally better to use the search terms **flu vaccine** instead of **vaccine flu**, since the former is how we'd phrase the terms in English.
 This will of course vary by language.
 In many Romance languages, but also others, it's common (but varies) for the modifier